e-kwsm/rdkit/Docs/Book/BackwardsIncompatibleChanges.md

 ## Release 2019.03
-As of this realease (2019.03.1) the RDKit no longer supports Python 2.
+As of this release (2019.03.1) the RDKit no longer supports Python 2.

 ## Release 2018.09